signalshore/signalshore.github.io/content/2019-11-25-Imitation-wont-get-you-there.md

 # All Imitation is not the same

 I think that there are two very different forms of imitation.
-In one form you look at a prollific programmer and you start studying/practicisng how they practised.
+In one form you look at a prolific programmer and you start studying/practicing how they practised.
 Or you look at the footsteps of a developer that you admire and study what they did etc etc. I believe that this is a good model to imitate.

-On the other hand you have the kind of imitation where you look at what posessions a person has or what tools that person uses and you conclude that the posession/tool is a part of the reason why they are so prolific.
+On the other hand you have the kind of imitation where you look at what possessions a person has or what tools that person uses and you conclude that the possession/tool is a part of the reason why they are so prolific.
 Case in point, it's the fancy Mac Book Pro that makes prolific programmer so prolific and maybe, if you also use a Mac Book Pro you would be equally closer to being prolific.